 What are Acceptable Materials?

-There are also other issues for preventing gardens being turned into driveways, such as the destruction of microclimates where insects and grubs can survive that in turn are food for small animals and birds, and the fact that hard surfaces reflect the heat of the sun rather than absorb it.
+There are also other issues for preventing gardens from being turned into driveways, such as the destruction of microclimates where insects and grubs can survive that in turn are food for small animals and birds, and the fact that hard surfaces reflect the heat of the sun rather than absorb it.
 Also, there are protected species of plants and insects that live in gardens that would be destroyed by the change of use.

 Contact the Highways Department